 Theory is important in all aspects of qualitative research.
-In this paper, we have outlined the place of theory in qualitative research planning, data analysis, and data collection.
+In this paper, we have outlined the place of theory in qualitative research planning, data analysis and data collection.
 We have particularly attended to the question of theory in processes of data collection which can be overlooked in qualitative research reports.
 We have argued that since data collection is not an asocial process, and researchers always bring subjectivities to their research, theory can provide a useful tool for navigating and articulating these complex issues.
-In doing so, we have extended Meyer and Ward's5 approach to the integration of theory into healthcare research which focused solely on theory's relationship with research design and data analysis.
+In doing so, we have extended Meyer and Ward's approach to the integration of theory into healthcare research which focused solely on theory's relationship with research design and data analysis.
 To do this, we have drawn on an illustrative exemplar case study of research on medicines use and our employment of sociologist Erving Goffman's dramaturgical theoretical perspective to manage the competing expectations that occur when healthcare practitioners enter into new roles as researchers.
 To deal with such complexity, we introduce reflexivity as a practice to locate researcher bias from the outset.
-By using reflexivity to identify Goffman's dramaturgy as a way to underpin our approach to data collection, we have identified a mechanism by which dual-identity healthcare professional researchers can engage in highquality data collection.
+By using reflexivity to identify Goffman's dramaturgy as a way to underpin our approach to data collection, we have identified a mechanism by which dual-identity healthcare professional researchers can engage in high-quality data collection.
 Medical and health sciences researchers' engagement with theory around identity and role-swapping is not limited to Goffman though.
-Other theory-informed approaches to data collection could draw on Foucault's work on power, using this theoretical framework to weigh up the balance of power between researcher and participant during data collection.58 Alternatively, McIntosh's 'white privilege' framework might be useful to underpin methods of data collection, healthcare professional researchers will be demonstrating reflexivity.
+Other theory-informed approaches to data collection could draw on Foucault's work on power, using this theoretical framework to weigh up the balance of power between researcher and participant during data collection.
+Alternatively, McIntosh's 'white privilege' framework might be useful to untangle the politics of race and ethnicity in data collection encounters.
+By using theory to underpin methods of data collection, healthcare professional researchers will be demonstrating reflexivity.